This Is Why You Should Clear The Ice Out Of Your Wheel Wells

 - Your tires may get premature wear from rubbing on the ice.
 Yes, believe it or not, but ice can damage your tires.

 - Your suspension will feel a lot less bouncy and you may even hear bumps and cracking as you hit potholes since your wheel now has less room to move up and down.

 - You may damage your car.
 As the tire bounces it may end up causing damage to the inside of the wheel well or even to the body and trim around the tire.

 - The ice could also inhibit driving.
-With my wife she was finding it harder to turn since the ice wasn't allowing her tire to move.
-If you can't turn your car you are a danger to you and those around you.
+With my wife, she was finding it harder to turn since the ice wasn't allowing her tire to move.
+If you can't turn your car you are a danger to yourself and those around you.

 Keep it safe and when you get out of your car, do a walk around it and kick-off and slush if you can.
 If it is already hardened you can use your ice scraper or even a shovel to chip it away until your wheels are clear and safe to drive on.